About the Department

 - Single Subject University Intern Program

-- Four-Year or Junior-Year Integrated Program (FYI or JYI) in English or Mathematics
+- Four-Year or Junior-Year Integrated Program (FYI or JYI) in English, History, or Mathematics

-The Department of Secondary Education collaborates with the Department of Elementary Education to offer the General Education Induction Program, which enables holders of the California Preliminary Multiple or Single Subject Credential to earn the California Clear Credential.
-The General Education Induction Program can be blended with the department’s Master of Arts degree in Education.
+The Department of Secondary Education collaborates with the Departments of Elementary and Special Education to offer a Teacher Induction Program, which enables holders of the California Preliminary Multiple Subject, Single Subject, or Education Specialist Credential to earn the Clear Credential.

 A holder of a Single Subject Credential may add a second credential in a different subject without completing the full preparation program.
-See the CTC requirements (.pdf) for more information.
+See CTC requirements for more information.

-The Department of Secondary Education offers a Master of Arts degree in Education with the following options:
+The Department of Secondary Education offers the following Master of Arts degree programs:

 For a list of current program advisors and other program information, visit the Department of Secondary Education website.

-Earning a credential or master’s degree in secondary education can lead to a spectrum of opportunities.
-In addition to classroom teaching (and as teachers gain more experience and advanced credentials), there are positions as teacher coaches, developing and/or providing professional development for teachers; and in the corporate world, developing curriculum for educational purposes and providing educational professional development.
+Earning a credential, master’s degree, or certificate in secondary education can lead to a spectrum of opportunities.
+In addition to classroom teaching (and as teachers gain more experience and advanced credentials), these opportunities include positions as instructional coaches and department chairs; developing and/or providing professional development for teachers; and, in the corporate world, developing curriculum for educational purposes and providing educational professional development.

-The department’s credential programs and education-related master’s degrees are accredited by the California Commission on Teacher Credentialing and by the National Council on the Accreditation of Teacher Education (NCATE).
+The department’s credential programs are accredited by the California Commission on Teacher Credentialing.

 Clubs and Societies

-Pi Lambda Theta (PLT) is the CSUN chapter of Phi Delta Kappa, an honor society for Education students with a grade point average of at least 3.5.
+Pi Lambda Theta (PLT) is the CSUN chapter of Phi Delta Kappa, an honor society for Education students with a GPA of at least 3.5.
 View the PLT Newsletter on the Michael D. Eisner College of Education Student Resources website for more information.

 Chair: Julie Gainsburg